loosely-covered/set-lists/lead-sheet/Rebel-Yell.md

 ### Chorus  16x
 ..
-Oh yeah, little baby
-She wants more
+Oh yeah, little baby, She wants more
 more, more, more, more, more

 ..
-Oh yeah, little angel
-She wants more
+Oh yeah, little angel, She wants more
 more, more, more, more, more!

 ### Outro 4x+2